 Instructions

 • Reduce heat to medium-high.
-Add remaining 1 tablespoon sesame oil, white parts of green onions, garlic, and ginger.
-Sauté until fragrant—about 1–2 minutes.
+Add 1 tablespoon sesame oil, the white parts of the green onions, garlic, and ginger.
+Sauté until the beef is fully browned and any liquid has been absorbed.

-• Meanwhile, in a small bowl, whisk together the cornstarch and chicken stock until completely smooth.
-Add in mirin, brown sugar (start with less—you can always add more—I usually do 1 tablespoon), soy sauce, and red pepper flakes if using (I use 1/4–1/2 teaspoon).
-Whisk until smooth.
+• In a small bowl, whisk together cornstarch and chicken broth until smooth.
+Add the remaining 1 tablespoon sesame oil, hoisin sauce, brown sugar, soy sauce, and red pepper flakes (if using).
+Whisk until fully combined.

-• Pour sauce and green parts of green onions on top of the beef.
-Cook, stirring constantly, until the liquid has thickened and is nicely coating the beef.
+• Pour sauce and the green tops of the green onions into the pan.
+Stir constantly until the sauce thickens and coats the beef evenly.
 Garnish with sesame seeds if desired.
-If desired, serve over rice (see note 3).
-Enjoy immediately!

 Video